antnh6/antnh6.github.io/search.md

 css: "/css/search.css"
 ---

-### WORK IN PROGRESS
-### You can search for anything on my site by using this amazing Google Search.
+<strong>You can search for anything on my site by using this amazing Google Search.</strong>

-The bad joke above is from the show Breaking Bad for those of you who are missing out on the greatest TV show in history :)
+P/S: The bad joke above is from the show Breaking Bad for those of you who are missing out on the greatest TV show in history :)
 <div id="google-custom-search">
 <script>
   (function() {